NavigationContentFooter

 • gauge – will display the humidity sensor readings

 9. The MQTT Out in Node-RED and the MQTT broker need to be connected.
 To connect the MQTT broker to Node-RED, double-click the MQTT output node.
-A new window pops up – as shown in figure below.
+A new window pops up – as shown in the figure below.
 It is already pre-configured by the IoT Kickstart, just add the Topic and the Name:

 10. Now edit the switch node as follows: